How To Select Blooms For Heat, Hurricanes, And Humidity

 Annual flowers are such a big business that there are research institutions and growers always ready to make improvements.
 If you want a certain color, size, or feature, it probably exists.
 Search the universities, the online growers and dealers, and your best garden centers.
 You will find something you can use.

-Learn the important features and limitations of the plants you like and find the best of them.
+Learn the important features and limitations of the plants you like and find the best available varieties.

 Note the common features of summer annuals.
 The need for superior drainage is an obvious one; sun and shade positions are another.
 Ammending the soil and putting the ‘right plant in the right place’ will make a good start.